dfkibasys/docker/README.md

 The login is `basys / basys`.

 The keyboard layout is set to German.
-Here, the keys for `y` and `z` are flipped, so pay attention when typing in `basys`.
+Here, the keys for `y` and `z` are swapped, so pay attention when typing in `basys`.
 In order to change the keyboard layout, follow [this description](https://askubuntu.com/questions/342066/how-to-permanently-configure-keyboard).

 If you use the VM for VirtualBox in NAT mode, you should configure port forwardings: